veronicaluv/SQL/README.md

 # Daniella Hagood's SQL Portfolio

 ## Welcome to my SQL Portfolio!
 This code repository is where I contain my examples of SQL that I have written.
-Don't hesitate to take a look and reach out to me via email if you happen to have any questions: daniellaveronica@aol.com
+Please don't hesitate to take a look and reach out to me via email if you happen to have any questions: daniellaveronica@aol.com